BJHS Course Offerings

 Cadet Band class is open to any student with previous instrumental music experience.
 Most continuing band students from elementary school take this course.
 Students will continue to learn instrument-specific technique, note recognition, rhythmic accuracy, sight-reading, and tonal development, as well as developing an appreciation of music history and expression.
 Students will perform several times throughout the school year for various concerts, school functions, and festival.
 Attendance at all scheduled performances is mandatory.

 Percussion Ensemble is for any student who would like to learn or further develop playing skills with all percussion instruments.
 This class will focus on a variety of percussion skills and techniques using such instruments as the marimba, bells, xylophone, timpani, snare drum, bass drum, cymbals, and more.
-Percussion students will be expected to perform at concerts and other events throughout the school year.
+This is a SEMESTER LONG COURSE.

 Symphonic Band is a large band ensemble comprising of mostly 8th grade (but not limited to) students who have reached a high degree of playing proficiency.
 The objective of this band is to meet the needs of the more advanced musicians who require more challenge than that asked of other band students.
 The Symphonic Band will perform several times throughout the year for various school and community functions, as well as at festival and concerts.
 Attendance at all scheduled performances is mandatory.
 Teacher recommendation or audition required